 Markings ranging from orange to brown and black stripes are visible on this insect’s forewings and hindwings.

-Additionally, the wings of all individuals of this species have white dots that have black edges.
-Even though they are not actual eyespots, these white marks help to distinguish the species.
+Additionally, the wings of all individuals of this species have white dots with black edges.
+Although they are not actual eyespots, these white marks help to distinguish the species.

 29. Anise Swallowtail

-The Anise Swallowtail, also known as Papilio zelicaon, is a species of butterfly that can be found across the state and has a wing span of approximately 3 inches.
+The Anise Swallowtail, also known as Papilio zelicaon, is a species of butterfly found across the state.
+Its wing span is approximately 3 inches.

 The wings of this species have a combination of black and yellow colors and two short tails.
 You can recognize this species by its wings.

-The wings’ primary color is yellow, decorated with black veins that run from the forewings to the hindwings.
+The wings’ primary color is yellow, decorated with black veins running from the forewings to the hindwings.

-In addition, these types of butterflies in California have broad black edges dotted with a few little yellow spots.
+In addition, these butterflies in California have broad black edges dotted with a few little yellow spots.

-Anise Swallowtail butterflies often feed on wild carrots and wild parsley, which are two of the more common types of natural plants they consume.
+Anise Swallowtail butterflies often feed on wild carrots and wild parsley, two of the more common natural plants they consume.